python-discord/cj8-qualifier/README.md

 For the qualifier, you are required to write a function that creates and returns an ascii table.
 Your table must use these characters for the border. `│ ─ ┌ ┬ ┐ ├ ┼ ┤ └ ┴ ┘`
-  - Length of rows will always equal the length of labels
+  - Length of each row will always equal the length of labels (if labels are provided) for the input data
-  - No item in any row will contain an escape character such as `\n`
+  - No item in any row will contain an escape character such as `\n` for the input data
   - If an item cannot be centered evenly, the extra space character should be to the right of the item (see example 3)
+  - Each column should be made wide enough to fit the longest item, with one space on either side for padding

 ### Function Signature
 ```py